 Even she didn’t realize how hard it’s been for me, and I live with her.

 She said: I see what you’re saying now.
-They’re so cavalier, so whatever, you’re dying, we fucked up, ok, go home now!
+They’re so cavalier, so whatever, you’re dying, oh well, go home now!

 I’m exhausted.
 I didn’t sleep last night.
 Again.